-In connection with the TCJA's provision that subjects previously deferred foreign earnings to a one-time mandatory transition tax, the Company recorded net charges of \$209.3 million within its income tax provision during Fiscal 2018 on a provisional basis (as described in Note 10).
-The related income tax payable obligation of \$147.8 million, which is net of foreign tax credits and other federal income tax activity of \$61.5 million that the Company expects to utilize to partially reduce this tax obligation, is expected to be paid over an eight-year period as follows:
+In connection with the TCJA's provision that subjects previously deferred foreign earnings to a one-time mandatory transition tax, the Company recorded cumulative charges of approximately \$241 million within its income tax provision since enactment (as described in Note 10).
+The remaining related income tax payable obligation of \$160.7 million as of March 30, 2019, which was reduced by foreign tax credits and other federal income tax activity, is expected to be paid as follows:

-atory Transition x Payments ^(a)
+datory Transition ^C ax Payments ^(a)

 (millions)

-Fiscal 2019 \$ 23.0
+Fiscal 2020 \$ 14.0

-Fiscal 2020 11.6
+Fiscal 2021 14.0

-Fiscal 2021 11.6
+Fiscal 2022 14.0

-Fiscal 2022 11.6
+Fiscal 2023 14.0

-Fiscal 2023 19.2
+Fiscal 2024 26.2

-Fiscal 2024 and thereafter 70.8
+Fiscal 2025 and thereafter 78.5

-Total mandatory transition tax payments \$ 147.8
+Total mandatory transition tax payments \$ 160.7

-(a) Included within current and non-current income tax payable in the consolidated balance sheets based upon the estimating timing of payments.
+(a) Included within current and non-current income tax payable in the consolidated balance sheets based upon the estimated timing of payments.